lsst-sqre/phalanx/docs/admin/bootstrapping.rst

 =================

 The Science Platform is designed to run under a single hostname.
-All ingresses for all services use different routes on the same external hostname.
+Ingresses for all applications use different routes on the same external hostname.
 That hostname, in turn, is served by an NGINX proxy web server, configured via the ``ingress-nginx`` Helm chart (normally installed with the Science Platform).
 An NGINX ingress controller is required since its ``auth_request`` mechanism is used for authentication.